Cozy Non Alcoholic Butterbeer (My Daughter’s Recipe)

 Cozy Non Alcoholic Butterbeer

 This rich, creamy butterbeer is made without cream soda or alcohol—just simple pantry ingredients like milk, brown sugar, butter, and vanilla.
-It’s a cozy, magical drink perfect for fall and winter afternoons, whether you're a Harry Potter fan or just love warm treats.
+It’s a cozy, It’s a sweet, creamy drink that’s perfect for fall and winter afternoons, whether you're a Harry Potter fan or just love warm treats.

 Print Recipe